Facebook unveils Portal TV, which lets friends watch TV together

 To make it work, you first place a video call to one of your Facebook Messenger contacts (who also has a Portal TV on their set), and once the call connects you, use the Portal TV’s small remote control to select the video icon from a menu at the bottom of the TV screen.
 You (or the friend you’ve called) can then select the show you want to watch from the Facebook Watch TV menu displayed on the TV.

 As you watch the video, your friend shows up in a square in a corner of the screen.
-The Portal TV uses some clever technology to sync up the video for both parties, and also to make sure everybody can talk along with the video and be heard.
+The Portal TV uses some clever technology to sync up the video for both parties and also to make sure everybody can talk along with the video and be heard.

 Facebook says other video services will be available on the device–like Amazon Prime video, Showtime, Stars, and others–but you won’t be able to “co-watch” that content with your Facebook friends.
 That only works with the Facebook Watch videos.